john-mh/task_manager/README.md

 To use this task and reminder management system, follow these steps:

 1. Run the application.
-2. Add new tasks or reminders, specifying title, description, due date, priority, and category.
+2. Add new tasks or reminders, specifying title, description, due date and priority.
 3. Modify existing tasks or reminders if needed.
 4. Delete tasks or reminders when they are no longer relevant.
-5. View a list of all tasks and reminders and sort them by due date or priority according to your needs.
+5. View a list of all tasks and reminders and sort them by due date or priority.
 6. Use the "Undo" function if you want to revert the last action performed.

 ## Technologies Used